Undergraduate Research Opportunities

 Students can apply for the program during the spring semester and carries with it a scholarship of up to $1250 per semester.
 Interested students can find more information at this link.

 Are you interested in gaining experience conducting sociological research and analysis, and possibly writing an original research paper of your own?
-If so, reach out to Professor Claire Decoteau (decoteau@uic.edu), who will be running the Graduate Undergraduate Research Mentoring program in 2024-2025.
+If so, reach out to Professor Claire Decoteau (decoteau@uic.edu) who is organizing the Graduate Undergraduate Research Mentoring Program for the Fall of 2025.

 Responsibilities: